bean-mhm/beva/README.md

 the `VK_MAKE_API_VERSION` macro.
 It can also be constructed from an encoded integer using macros like `VK_API_VERSION_XXXX` under the hood.

+- beva provides comments containing links to the Khronos manual on top of every wrapper struct or class for convenience.

 # Including beva

 Make a new directory named `beva` somewhere in your include directories and copy